vamsyvrishank/Indicator-Driven-Trading-Strategies-with-Machine-Learning/README.md

 1.  **Rule-Based Strategy:** Designing a trading strategy using the **MACD** (Moving Average Convergence Divergence) and **RSI** (Relative Strength Index) indicators.
 2.  **Machine Learning Strategy:** Developing a **Random Forest–based classification model** to forecast short-term price trends and construct a trading strategy evaluated through the Sharpe ratio.

-*Note: All requirements and methodology are based on the FE670 Homework Assignment #4 instructions.*

 ---